jhnc-oss/yocto-docs/documentation/dev-manual/securing-images.rst

 -  Regularly scan and apply fixes for CVE security issues affecting all software components in the product, see ":ref:`dev-manual/vulnerabilities:checking for vulnerabilities`".

--  Regularly update your version of Poky and OE-Core from their upstream developers, e.g. to apply updates and security fixes from stable and :term:`LTS` branches.
+-  Regularly update your version of :term:`Poky` and :term:`OpenEmbedded-Core (OE-Core)` from their upstream developers, e.g. to apply updates and security fixes from stable and :term:`LTS` branches.